matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

 <a name="log-data-persistence-conversions"></a>
 ### Conversions

 When a visit action is tracked that matches a goal's conversion parameters, a conversion is created and persisted.
 A conversion is a tally that counts a desired action that one of your visitors took.
-Piwik will analyze these tallys in conjunction with the actions that caused them help users understand how to make their visitors take more desired actions.
+Piwik will analyze these tallies in conjunction with the actions that caused them in order to help Piwik users understand how to make their visitors take more desired actions.

 A conversion consists of the following information: